The Italian legal system is based on civil law.

-If certain conditions are met, the special tax regime may be available for an additional five years and/or at a 90% super-reduced rate (ie, employees are taxed only on 10% of their employment income).
+If certain conditions are met, the special tax regime may be available for an additional five FYs and/or at a 90% super-reduced rate (ie, employees are taxed on only 10% of their employment income).

-The brackets and tax rates provided under Italian tax law are summarised below:
+The brackets and tax rates provided under Italian tax law are as follows:

-Employment income received by individuals is also subject to Italian regional and municipal income tax.
+Employment income received by individuals is also subject to regional and municipal income tax.

-Regional income tax depends on the region of residence of the individual.
-The regional income tax rate ranges from 1.23% to 3.33%.
+Regional income tax depends on the region of residence of the individual, with rates ranging from 1.23% to 3.33%.

-Municipal income tax depends on the municipality of residence.
-The municipal income tax rate ranges from 0% to 0.8%.
-Municipalities can establish progressive tax rates applicable to the national income bracket.
+Municipal income tax depends on the municipality of residence, with rates ranging from 0% to 0.8%.
+Municipalities can establish progressive tax rates applicable to the IIT brackets.

 Where employment income is paid by a tax-resident entity or by an Italian permanent establishment of a foreign employer, such entity would be required to act as an Italian withholding tax (WHT) agent with respect to the income paid to the Italian employees.

-Indeed, Italian employers must withhold IIT and additional taxes from the salaries paid to their employees.
-The employer must compute the tax on the basis of the applicable progressive rate for IIT.
+Indeed, Italian employers must withhold IIT and additional local taxes from the salaries paid to their employees.
+The employer must compute the tax on the basis of the applicable progressive rate for IIT and local taxes.
 The tax so determined must be adjusted on the basis of the actual and personal position of the individual employee (eg, by family credit and other applicable tax deductions and incentives).